 - _buildDataList method will do the following functionality

-- parsing the json data received from the web part property this.props.jsonData
+- convert the csv data received to son from the web part property this.props.CSVData

 - Once the above is done, assign the values to the state variable.
 Based on the change in the state variable, the detailslist is automatically updated.